* Italy's Monti says he will quit once budget is passed

 ultimately be reflected in some lowering of its exchange-rate

 The dollar also was pressured by signs that Washington

 policymakers are no closer to averting the so-called fiscal

-cliff.
-Analysts say the tax hikes and spending cuts set to take
+cliff - tax hikes and spending cuts set to take hold next year,

-hold next year could push the U.S. economy back into recession.
+which analysts say could push the U.S. economy back into

 Data showed speculators' net yen short positions last week